We all want our teeth in the healthiest shape possible. It’s no wonder why some people worry when they see white spots on their teeth.

 When the tooth is growing, an excessive amount of calcium escapes and could result in white spots or stains on the enamel.

-Calcium deposits on teeth can build up quicker when we grow older if we don’t practice proper dental hygiene habits.
+Calcium deposits on teeth can build up quickly when we grow older if we don’t practice proper dental hygiene habits.

 Causing discoloration of our teeth.